 AUDITION DATES

-Auditions: Tues, May 14 or Wed, May 15, 5:30-7:30pm
+Auditions: Jan 14 or 15, 2025, 5:30-7:30pm

 CASTING POLICIES: Auditions are open to youth in the 3rd-12th grades, however the director for each show may look for a more specific age range that may not always include the younger ages.
 Specific age requirements and casting information will be posted about 3-4 weeks before the auditions for each respective show.
 No roles have been pre-cast unless otherwise specifically stated in the audition notice.
 Youth of all ethnicities and backgrounds are encouraged to audition.